Chris McCausland’s blindness documentary challenges even the most ardent AI skeptics

 The advent of artificial intelligence, and the pace it’s advancing at, is something everyone has an opinion on.
 For many of us, every new development marks one step closer to a Black Mirror-esque future, where technology has stolen our jobs and humans no longer think for themselves.
 But in his new BBC Two documentary Seeing into the Future, Chris McCausland tables a defence that forces even the most stubborn AI skeptics to rethink their stance.

 The comedian – who began to lose his eyesight in his late teens and has been completely blind since he was around 25 years old – starts by explaining how the introduction of the iPhone’s built-in, screen-reading “Voiceover” feature has already proved to be a game-changer for him.
-Developments in AI are progressing things even further and the documentary sees McCausland explore both technology that’s readily available and learn more about the genuinely mind-blowing updates that could come.
+Developments in AI are progressing things even further, and the documentary sees McCausland explore technology that’s readily available as well as learning more about the genuinely mind-blowing updates yet to come.

 On a visit to Meta’s sprawling San Francisco HQ, he tests out their AI glasses.
 Maligned by many as unnerving and unnecessary, the high-tech specs open up new possibilities for McCausland, who can browse records for the first time in decades (albeit with a few hiccups) and read a menu without the help of his fellow diners.
 From McCausland’s standpoint, driverless cars are another wonder.
 For the first time in decades, he sits in a vehicle alone, beaming from ear to ear as he makes a journey without relying on another person.
 Even if you’ve balked at social media videos of the (slightly terrifying) Waymo driverless cars, McCausland’s enthusiasm is infectious.